Acupuncture for acne vulgaris

 As heat rises, it tends to just affect the upper body, hence why acne tends to just appear on the face, chest and back.

 Acne is commonly seen in women due to the fluctuation of their hormones.
 For this reason, acne can typically occur around a woman's menstrual cycle.
 Women with PCOS commonly have acne.

 Pharmaceutical drugs can be warm in nature, which causes heat that can lead to acne.

-Generally acupuncture treatment is very helpful at treating acne.
-It can help to regulate a woman's hormones, which improves their balance and reduce excessive hormones such as luteal hormone and testosterone allowing for clear skin.
+Acupuncture treatment is very safe and effective at treating acne.
+It helps to regulate a woman's hormones, which improves their skin health.
+It reduces excessive hormones such as testosterone allowing for clear skin.

 - Reduce inflammation (Zijlstra 2003; Kavoussi 2007)